mykelalvis/FATESRD/General/Example Stunts.md

 ### Other

 - **The Advantage of Familiarity.** There are benefits to knowing a place really well.
-Pick a location or a small neighbourhood. +2 to Notice while you are in that area. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+Pick a location or a small neighborhood. +2 to Notice while you are in that area. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
 - **Attention!** You have been trained to follow orders instantly in combat.
 When determining turn order for a physical conflict, you may use an ally's Notice skill instead of your own. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
 - **Game Hunter’s Eye.** Choose a type of animal.
 You gain +2 to create advantage or overcome with Notice to spot that kind of animal.
 (Peter Blake)
 - **Heightened Awareness.** +2 to defend with Notice during a physical conflict.
 (Peter Blake)